tingyuz/ollama-rag/README.md

 ```
 ./scripts/scrape-pdf-list.sh /path-to-pdf-folder/
 python src/ingest-pdf.py
-#of use uv to run the script
+#or use uv to run the script
 uv run src/ingest-pdf.py
 ```